 "Naruto, come down here and perform a henge."

 The redhead obliges and almost the entire class gives him their attention though of the kind opposite to what they gave Sasuke who returns to his seat.
 Naruto performs the right seals and a poof of white smoke replaces him with a sickly, deformed version of the Uchiha.
 How an ink drawing of him would look after a glass of water has been spilled all over it.

 The Uchiha stares shocked at this mocking portrayal and his fans jeer angrily.

 The instructor nearly slaps a palm to his face, "That's enough, Naruto.
 Go back to your seat."

 The abomination dispels and Naruto returns to his seat without acknowledging the glares following him.
 Especially the glare of the Uchiha who looks like he's been dealt the worst insult someone of his ilk could be given.
-Despite how much he hates the attention, Naruto finds it impossible to hold back his smile.
+Despite the searing negative attention, Naruto finds it impossible to hold back a smile.

 The academy is out and all of the students crowd out into the net of waiting parents.
 Whether they're the heads of clans or of a more humble class, all of the parents are happy to reunite with their children.
 Except for Uchiha Itachi; when Sasuke comes towards him he promptly turns and begins walking without giving his little brother any attention.
 As if escorting him home is a menial task that he just wants to be done with.

 Oblivious to this, Sasuke eagerly pushes his way through his classmates to catch up with his beloved big brother.

 A small group of rough-looking kids stand around the entrance and wait for a particular student to come out.
 When he doesn't come out they become agitated and fan out looking for him completely unaware of the fact he's given them the slip.
 Walking across a rooftop away from the academy, an average-looking brown-haired boy releases a henge to reveal he's actually Naruto.